Atila-M-Schrieber/TOTEM-Plus-1/README.md

 - [x] Splitting the current top half of the case into top and middle sections, where the middle section would be the key grid + the 'skirt' of the thumb cluster.
 This would eliminate the need for supports, and would make the exposed key grid take on the texture of the print bed.
+      It also allows the removal of the top & bottom parts without having to remove all the keycaps.
+- [ ] The current tenting and anti-slip solutions work, but could be improved, for example by integrating magnetic stands, for example using a MagSafe phone stand as the mounting and tenting solution.
 - [ ] Trackpoint support: ([see this pull request / fork](https://github.com/zmkfirmware/zmk/pull/1751))
       This would be a replacement for the TRRS jacks, since it uses UART.
       I have ordered [this module](https://www.aliexpress.com/item/1005004696754100.html),